 Prepare your preschool, kindergarten, or toddler program in minutes with our convenient ABC Method.
 Compile and sort activities that will be available for scheduling when you need them.

-For many early learning teachers, it can be a bit of both.
+For many early learning teachers, planning the preschool program can be both a welcome activity and a chore.
 Finding just the right book or activity for your theme gives you a feeling of accomplishment, but it can also be time consuming.

-The ABC Method can do the heavy lifting for you, compiling and scheduling daily activities with ease.
+Our ABC Method of program planning can do the heavy lifting for you, compiling and scheduling daily activities with ease.
 Any steps you can take to make this job easier are a bonus, right?

 A.B.C Method for creating lesson plans